Dobsonville: History

-It was formerly under the Roodepoort Municipality until 1994, when it was merged with Soweto.
-Dobsonville is an important but understudied suburb of Soweto.
+Dobsonville was formerly under the Roodepoort Municipality until 1994, when it was merged with Soweto.
+It is an important but understudied suburb of Soweto.
 Its roots lie in the "old location" in Roodepoort.
-Between 1955 and 1967 this location was gradually destroyed through government forced removals.
+Between 1955 and 1967, this location was gradually destroyed through government forced removals.
 The old location was known for the strong presence and influence of many churches.
 While the removals were not particularly noted for resistance (perhaps because of the violence with which resistance to removals was met with in Sophiatown), the links between the old location and Dobsonville remained strong and emotive.